 You have the right to see what credit information exists about you.
 Don’t be in the dark when it comes to knowing the information in your credit reports.

 Consumer credit information has become a vital part of everyday life.
 Credit reports contain your credit habits, past and present, and are used by banks, lenders, landlords, insurance companies and even employers to make decisions about you.
+It is imperative that negative information be dealt with appropriately because of the length of time it remains on reports.

 Here’s how long the negative information collected by the credit bureaus is likely to stay on your credit report: